ryanbae89/news_analyzer/doc/FunctionalDesign.md

 The tool provides a few insights into article attributes that can be used in different ways.
 The first is that it provides recommended articles based off of the inputted text.
 The output also includes sentiment information enabling users to search and compare article sentiments.
 Lastly, the output provides a list of related topics.

 The user is presented with a text box where they may enter words, sentences or an article.
-The text is analyzed and compared to the dataset of articles to create the three main visualizations for the user to see:
+The text is analyzed and compared to the dataset of articles to create the four main visualizations for the user to see:

 #### Recommended Articles